bbc-mc/sdweb-clip-changer/README.md

 - This is Extension for [AUTOMATIC1111's Stable Diffusion Web UI](https://github.com/AUTOMATIC1111/stable-diffusion-webui)
 - Add feature to change CLIPTextModel and CLIPTokenizer

+## Update

+- 2023/06/06: fix: add support for lowvram/midvram

+   - Fix problem about `tensor should load on same device` when use option `lowvram` `midvram`.

 ## How to install

 - Open `Extensions` on webui